Treadmill running: what you need to know

 Treadmill running workouts

 Chances are if you can run the workout outside you can also run it on the treadmill.
-Treadmill running is actually pretty popular amongst a selection of runners for its workout ability.
+Treadmill running is actually pretty popular amongst a selection of runners for its workout and interval session ability.

 - 10-minute warmup